BIOGRAPHY

 URA EVALUATION

-At 5′4″ and 130 lb, he’s significantly smaller than the typical college wide receiver or running back—where even NAIA/D-II players generally stand around 5′11″–6′0″ and 175–181 lbs — but this size fits well within sprint football, where players must weigh 178 lb or less.
-Being the #6 kick returner in Massachusetts in 2023 highlights his elite speed, shiftiness, and special teams impact—qualities highly valued at the sprint level.
-His compact stature and return ability suggest he could excel as a slot receiver, scatter back, or return specialist, especially if he continues sharpening route-running, hands, and burst through targeted drills.
-The offer from Howard Huskies Prep, a reputable post-grad prep program emphasizing speed development, recruiting support, academics, and character-building , aligns well with his size and skill set.
-With proper physical and technical development, he projects as a dynamic, high-motor contributor at the NAIA/D-II sprint football level, leveraging his special-teams uniqueness to stand out despite his undersized frame.
+At 5’4″ and 130 pounds, he is smaller than the typical college wide receiver or running back, where even NAIA and Division II players generally fall in the 5’11″–6’0″, 175–181-pound range, but his frame fits exceptionally well within Sprint Football, which caps players at 178 pounds.
+His ranking as the #6 kick returner in Massachusetts in 2023 underscores his elite speed, agility, and playmaking in space—traits highly valued at the sprint level.
+His compact build and explosiveness suggest he could thrive as a slot receiver, scatter back, or return specialist, especially with continued development in route running, hands, and short-area burst.
+The offer from Howard Huskies Prep, a respected post-grad program emphasizing speed development, academic support, and college placement, aligns perfectly with his skill set and long-term goals.
+With focused physical and technical progression, he projects as a dynamic, high-motor contributor at the NAIA/D-II sprint football level, where his special-teams impact and unique athletic profile can help him stand out despite his undersized frame.

 He began playing football with the Brockton Raiders, where he quickly distinguished himself through his skill and dedication.
 He then honed his game at Plouffe Middle School in Brockton, Massachusetts, earning recognition from coaches and teammates for being unusually advanced—both physically and mentally—for his age.
 Always driven to compete at a higher level, he took pride in leading by example.
 Those formative experiences forged him into a stronger, smarter player and laid the foundation for his future in the sport.